MCLDG-zz/kubernetes-on-aws-quickstart/README.md

 ### sudo access

-The install script requires sudo access and will prompt for your password
+The install script requires sudo access and will prompt for your password at times

 ### Install AWS cli